tatumio/tatum-js/README.md

 ## Structure of the SDK
 TatumSDK is thoughtfully designed and organized into two primary submodules to provide a clean and efficient way of interacting with the Ethereum blockchain:

-* **RPC submodule**: This submodule enables you to make direct Remote Procedure Call (RPC) calls to multiple blockchains, providing seamless access to various on-chain data and functionalities.
+* **RPC submodule - `tatum.rpc.*`**: This submodule enables you to make direct Remote Procedure Call (RPC) calls to multiple blockchains, providing seamless access to various on-chain data and functionalities.
 With the RPC submodule, you can fetch account balances, send transactions, interact with smart contracts, and more.

-* **Notification submodule**: This submodule allows you to subscribe to real-time notifications for a wide range of events related to specified blockchain addresses.
+* **Notification submodule - `tatum.notification.*`**: This submodule allows you to subscribe to real-time notifications for a wide range of events related to specified blockchain addresses.
 By leveraging the notification submodule, you can effortlessly track incoming and outgoing transactions, NFT transfers, and other events without constantly polling the blockchain.

 By dividing the library into these submodules, TatumSDK offers an organized, easy-to-use interface that makes interacting with the Ethereum and other blockchains a breeze.
 Both beginners and advanced developers can benefit from the streamlined architecture, enabling them to focus on building powerful blockchain applications.